-Snow fell here in the far north covering our streets in its white tenderness.
+Snow fell here in the far north of Canada where I live, covering our streets in its white tenderness.
 In winter, we find ourselves in a time of keeping warm, in the space within, contained for love, peace and clarity.
 The sun is rebellious, especially in snow it always wins.
-And then it stretches along the frozen waves, clears the pools and we match its heat.
-Winter calls us to remember to tend to ourselves, from the inside.
-Bared branches call us to absolute honesty, as we can’t hide from our eyes.
+And then it stretches along the frozen waves, clears the pools and we match its heat comes spring.
+Winter calls us to remember to tend to ourselves, from our inside of.
+Bared branches call us to absolute honesty, as nothing now may hide us from our eyes.

-And I think of Snow White.
-The reason why the tale is set in the winter landscapes, I feel, is precisely because of these reasons.
-It’s a story of initiation, transformation, and ultimately towards a deeper caring.
-While in winter, all seems harsh and barren, underneath the souls of our feet, life still thrives like our beating heart, and natural beauty is preparing to surface in few months time, like the scent of wild roses.
+Snow White is a winter’s tale, and perhaps precisely for these wisdoms hidden in snow that this is its landscape.
+It’s a story of initiation, transformation, and ultimately a path towards a deeper caring.
+While in winter all seems harsh and empty outside, underneath life still thrives like our beating heart, and natural beauty is preparing to re-surface in few months time, like the scent of wild roses.
 As if on a white blank canvas, new stories will be written, and will, inevitably, begin.

-For most people today, the tale of Snow White evokes images of dwarfs whistling in the mountains and a yet-another princess dancing and singing, waiting for her prince to save her.
+For many people today, the tale of Snow White evokes images of dwarfs whistling in the mountains and of a yet-another princess dancing and singing, waiting for her prince to save her.
 But that’s not what this tale is about at all.
 To be honest, it wasn’t a favourite of mine as a child, and I actually found it very cruel and terrifying.
-In fact, my interest in it sparked only when I started delving into the lore and symbology of it; and the more I learned about it, and unveiled its many layers, the more I started to love it.
+My deeper interest towards it only sparked when I started diving into the lore and symbology of it; and the more I learned about it, and unveiled its many layers, the more I started to love it.
 That’s what happens in life: We can only love what we appreciate.
 Not love in a deep passionate way, but love in a way of appreciating something or someone for who they are, as they are, and seeing beauty in that.

-In truth, no matter how much Disney may change Snow White and shape it into something childlike and naive, the original narrative is one of the darkest ones in fairy tales.
-It’s a chilling tale that as most other tales wasn’t initially written for children, and if you want to learn more on the history, and cultural and societal importance of fairytales, you can read my essay on it here at this link.
+In truth, no matter how much Disney may change Snow White and shape it into something childlike and naive, the original narrative is one of the darkest ones in fairytales.
+It’s a chilling tale that as most other tales wasn’t initially written for children, and many of its darker themes remind us of the lore and history of Sleeping Beauty.
 Snow White is a tale about murderous rivalry; envy, rage and the imprisonment of our minds; poisoned gifts and witchcraft; adolescent sexual ripening; and well, ritualistic cannibalism.
 And yet, somewhere in between all of that, Snow White holds deep spiritual wisdom and real beauty.
-Let’s begin.
+Just like Sleeping Beauty, just like Cinderella, just like all of our other heroines and their voices.

 Snow White by Trina Schart Hyman